Phnom Penh Cambodia Travel Guide

 Daughters of Cambodia: Sells products by human trafficking survivors.
 Supports a good cause.

-Street 240: Small boutiques selling unique clothing, jewelry, locally made crafts.
+Street 240: Small boutiques selling unique clothing, jewelry, crafts made in the area.

 Support local artisans directly.
-Purchase from social enterprises which ensure fair wages, provide training, plus aid community development.
+Purchase from social enterprises which ensure fair wages, provide training, and contribute to community development.
 Avoid purchasing items made from endangered species or unethically sourced materials.
 Do not buy "antiques" unless you have proper documentation, as many are fake or illegally traded.
 Your purchases make a difference.